-MedPAC recommends the secretary explore using areas that contain sufficient numbers of Medicare beneficiaries to produce reliable estimates of anonding and risk able estimates of spending and risk.
+MedPAC recommends the secretary explore using areas that contain sufficient numbers of Medicare beneficiaries to produce reliable estimates of spending and risk.

 I appreciate the opportunity to testify.
 And I will be happy to answer any questions.

 The CHAIRMAN.
 Thank you, Dr. Ross.